in-op/SystemExtensions/README.md

 and warn you that your type does not include a definition for `DeepCopy`.

+All supported collections can also contain other supported collections as generic type parameters and `DeepCopy()` will execute correctly.

 ### Random
 The `Random` namespace provides extension methods for retrieving